-- Energetic, resourceful and tolerant of ambiguity
+- Energetic, responsive, resourceful

 - Excellent spoken and written communication

-For more information about Frontier College visit www.frontiercollege.ca
+- For more information about Frontier College visit www.frontiercollege.ca

 We encourage applications that reflect the diverse cultures and socio-economic backgrounds we serve at Frontier College.
 In keeping with our ongoing efforts to promote equity and reflect the diversity of our organization, we encourage applications from Indigenous peoples, persons with disabilities and members of visible minorities.